Stvad/roam-date/README.md

 ## Known issues

-- Currently date widget, works only for blocks with 1 date in them
+- Currently, date widget, works only for blocks with 1 date in them